Google Health: 2018–2021

 Later in 2018, Google reorganized their healthcare efforts, and as a result DeepMind Health became part of Google Health.
 They began a non disclosed project called Project Nightingale, a partnership with Ascension, a large Catholic health care system in the United States.
-The project was headed by head Dr. David Feinberg, hired in November 2018 and his oversight includes Google Fit, health-oriented features in Google Search, G Suite for healthcare businesses, AI-based health research offerings, and Alphabet subsidiaries DeepMind Health, Verily, and Calico.
+The project was headed by David Feinberg, hired in November 2018 and his oversight included Google Fit, health-oriented features in Google Search, G Suite for healthcare businesses, AI-based health research offerings, and Alphabet subsidiaries DeepMind Health, Verily, and Calico.
 At the 2019 HLTH health care conference, Feinberg announced Google Health is working on improvements with the search functions in electronic health records (EHR) and to improve health-related search results across their platforms.

 In 2020, there were four areas of focus: